USDA FoodKeeper – Cold Storage Guidelines

 To check if pancake mix has gone bad, look for any signs of mold, unusual discoloration, or an off smell.
 Additionally, if the mix has clumped together or developed a strange texture, it's best to discard it to ensure food safety.

 Pancake mix can pose a risk of Salmonella contamination if the mix contains powdered eggs.
-To prevent foodborne illness, always cook pancakes thoroughly to an internal temperature of 165°F. High-risk scenarios include using expired mix or consuming raw batter.
+To reduce the risk of foodborne illness, always cook pancakes thoroughly to an internal temperature of 165°F. High-risk scenarios include using expired mix or consuming raw batter.

 For optimal storage, keep pancake mix in an airtight container to prevent moisture absorption and store in a cool, dark pantry.
 Adding a silica gel packet can help maintain freshness.
 To improve the mix, consider adding a dash of vanilla extract or cinnamon for extra flavor.